GameStop makes daring $56 billion bid for eBay, hoping to rival Amazon

 GameStop — which became a household name during the meme stock craze of 2021 — has offered $125 per share for eBay, half in cash and half in stock, the company announced Sunday.
 That represents a 46% premium to eBay’s closing share price on February 4, the day GameStop started building a 5% stake in the company.

 It’s an audacious bid, targeting a business nearly four times its size.
-As of Friday, GameStop was worth $11.9 billion, while eBay was valued at $46.2 billion, according to FactSet data. eBay’s shares were up 9% in premarket trading, while GameStop’s shares pointed to a sharply weaker open after gaining 6.3% on Friday.
+As of Friday, GameStop was worth $11.9 billion, while eBay was valued at $46.2 billion, according to FactSet data.
+Analysts have expressed skepticism about the deal and raised doubts about how GameStop will fund it.
+GameStop shares fell 10% Monday.
+EBay’s gained 5%.

 In a letter to the chair of eBay, GameStop CEO Ryan Cohen said the company would cut costs at eBay and make it more profitable.
 He also sees benefits in combining GameStop’s brick-and-mortar stores with eBay’s online presence.
 “GameStop’s ~1,600 US locations give eBay a national network for authentication, intake, fulfillment, and live commerce,” he noted.